 High availability configuration creates a replica of your primary master.

 The primary master is your Puppet master or, if your installation includes compile masters, your master of masters.
 The replica node is called the primary master replica.
-You may only have one provisioned replica at a time.
+You may have only one provisioned replica at a time.

 There are two main advantages to enabling high availability: